 - Weak muscles surrounding the thumb (which can happen in cases of CTS due to underusing these muscles in order to avoid the pain that often accompanies movement)

-- Tinel’s sign: Tingling and numbness in the fingers when the wrist is tapped at the palm side of the hand (this alone is insufficient for a CTS diagnosis, as it is also a possible symptom of many other conditions)
+- Tinel’s sign which involves tingling and numbness in the fingers when the wrist is tapped at the palm side of the hand (this alone is insufficient for a CTS diagnosis, as it is also a possible symptom of many other conditions)

-- A positive Phalen’s maneuver: Pain, numbness or tingling in the wrist and fingers when the wrist is flexed to the hand’s maximum ability
+- A positive Phalen’s maneuver which invilves pain, numbness or tingling in the wrist and fingers when the wrist is flexed to the hand’s maximum ability

 Further testing is usually needed, even if all of these symptoms are present, in order to confirm a diagnosis of CTS.
 This may involve:

 Damaged nerves cannot transmit signals to the body parts in order to bring about certain actions as quickly as healthy nerves can.
 Nerve damage is a common result of CTS.
 To detect it, the doctor will attach electrodes to the hand and wrist to stimulate the nerves in the fingers and wrist with an electric current.

 The speed with which the signal can travel through the nerves will be indicative of the extent of any nerve damage, and can support or discredit a diagnosis of CTS.
 This test usually takes around 10 minutes to perform, and can be moderately uncomfortable because it produces an unfamiliar tapping/tingling sensation.

 Doctors may perform an ultrasound, computed tomography (CT) or magnetic resonance imaging (MRI) scan in order to visualize the median nerve and carpal tunnel and determine their exact positions and the extent of the nerve entrapment.